 At closing of the 15% Debentures, the Company paid the investment bank fees, lender fees and legal expenses of \$0.8 million, which were recorded as debt issuance costs and recorded a \$1.4 million original issue discount, both of which are being amortized over a three-year period in "interest expense" in the accompanying consolidated statement of operations.
 In connection with the Third Amendment discussed below, the Company recorded a loss on debt extinguishment, which consisted of \$0.7 million of debt issuance costs, \$250,000 exit fee and \$1.0 million of original issue discount.
 The loss is included in "Loss on debt extinguishment" in the consolidated statement of operations in the fourth quarter of fiscal 2024.
-Therefore, during the three and six months ended October 31, 2024, there was no amortization of debt issuance costs or amortization of original issue discount.
-During the three and six months ended October 31, 2023, the Company recorded \$66,216 and \$110,360 of amortization of debt issuance costs and \$115,812 and \$193,020 of amortization of original issue discount, respectively, which are included in "Interest expense" in the consolidated statement of operations.
+During Fiscal 2025, the Company paid \$100,000 and accrued \$55,376 of investment bank fees related to the 15% Debentures.
+During both the three and nine months ended January 31, 2025, the Company recorded \$24,533, respectively, of amortization of debt issuance costs.
+During the three and nine months ended January 31, 2024, the Company recorded \$66,216 and \$176,573 of amortization of debt issuance costs and \$115,812 and \$308,832 of amortization of original issue discount, respectively, which are included in "Interest expense" in the consolidated statement of operations.